 Sadly, that will no longer be possible: The new tax laws going into effect in 2018 (and impacting every American’s returns when they’re filed in 2019) no longer allow small businesses to deduct anything from their taxes—and Bats Day would also be taxed on any money that comes into the event before anything gets paid out to the event’s vendors.
 Bats Day already barely breaks even, so adding this set of burdens makes things really tough for us.
 They force us to raise certain prices and otherwise jeopardize the event’s logistics.
 On top of this, we’ve been priced out of the hotel we held our events in for the past eight years, reducing our chances to keep this event happening for the community even further.

 Bats Day in the Fun Park started in August 1999 and grew into the largest Dark Subculture event on the West Coast.
-The annual event takes place over one weekend at Disneyland, bringing people from Goth, Industrial, Steampunk, Rockabilly and other communities together to share their love of Disney.
+The annual event takes place over one weekend at Disneyland, bringing people from Goth, Industrial, Steampunk, Rockabilly, and other communities to share their love of Disney.

-Previously scheduled Bats Day events including The Bats Day Black Market, Bats Day Dark Park, Bats Day in the Fun Park: The Spooky Trip to the Disneyland Resort are still planned for May 2018.
+Previously scheduled Bats Day events, including The Bats Day Black Market, Bats Day Dark Park, Bats Day in the Fun Park: The Spooky Trip to the Disneyland Resort is still planned for May 2018.

 For more information on 2018 events, visit the Bats Day website.